eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/3-Create-inner-classes-including-static-inner-class,-local-class,-nested-class,-and-anonymous-inner-class.md

 ````

 The rules of a nested class are:
-* Nested  clases need a reference of their outer class
+* Nested  classes need a reference of their outer class
 * Static and non-static members of the outer class are accessible in a nested  class
 * If the nested class is used inside the class that defines it, the keyword this can be used to create an instance of the nested class (for example `OuterClass.NestedClass nc = this.new NestedClass();`)